4d/docs/website/translated_docs/es/settings/interface.md

 This menu lets you select the color scheme to use at the main application level.
 A color scheme defines a global set of interface colors for texts, backgrounds, windows, etc., used in your forms.

-> This option only works on macOS.
+> Esta opción sólo funciona en macOS.
 On Windows, the "Light" scheme is always used.

 The following schemes are available: